JakeWharton/NineOldAndroids/README.md

 Android library for using the [Honeycomb (Android 3.0) animation API][1] on all versions of the platform back to 1.0!

-Note: `LayoutTransition` and `AnimationInflater` are not present at this time.
-`AnimationInflater` will be added at a later date.
-It is not possible to implement `LayoutTransition` prior to Android 3.0.
+Note: `LayoutTransition` is present and it is not be possible to implement prior to Android 3.0.